nikitaDanilenko/pubquiz-score/README.md

    The structure of the file is as follows:

         code1 ... codeN
-        1 : p11 ... p1G
+        R1 : p11 ... p1G
         ...
-        L : pL1 ... pLG
+        RK : pL1 ... pLG

    The codes are arbitrary alphanumerical sequences that should be pairwise different.
-   The round ratings are written as the round number followed by any separator symbol (e.g. ":") and then all the points of a round.
+   The round ratings are written as the maximum point value in the round followed by any separator symbol (e.g. ":") and then all the points of a round.

 After updating one of the files (usually `rounds.txt`)